 I work with a cross-section of manufacturing and distribution clients.
 Aerospace and building products industries have been a focus area of late as both are growing.
 I work with the best and help make them even better.
 What I’ve seen is that these clients prioritize responsiveness.
 Speed matters!

-For example, one client in the building products industry turns around a vertically-integrated manufactured product within 24 hours as a worst case scenario.
+For example, one client in the building products industry turns around a vertically-integrated manufactured product within 24 hours as a worse case scenario.
 The vast majority leave their facility on the same day they are ordered.
 This is one of the reasons they are #1 in their particular industry.
 Another client in the building products industry delivers within 2 days, and 80% are actually shipped within one day.
 It is obvious that one of the reasons their customers continue to order from them is their rapid delivery.
 Everyone is geared to this end.
 In a third example, another building products industry client also ships within 24 hours.
 In their case, they are upgrading their system to better support this continued focus as they continue to double their business every few years.